NationalGenomicsInfrastructure/ngi_reports/data/templates/ign_sample_report.md

 GC content.
 Here, we plot the proportions of the library reads at each GC content.
 The red dotted line shows the profile for the reference genome.
-This data was calculated using [QualiMap](http://qualimap.bioinfo.cipf.es/) and plotted with an[NGI script](https://github.com/SciLifeLab/visualizations).
+This data was calculated using [QualiMap](http://qualimap.bioinfo.cipf.es/) and plotted with an [NGI script](https://github.com/SciLifeLab/visualizations).

 ![GC Content Distribution](plots/gc_distribution.png)